-Types of Pricing Strategies: A Quick Guide
+Types of Pricing Strategies in Marketing: A Quick Guide

 1) Competition-Based Pricing

 As its name suggests, the pricing model only considers the going rate or market rate for a product or service.
 You can easily increase demand for the product or service based on the prices set by competitors.
-You have the option to set the price same, above, or below the price set by competitors.
+You have the option to set the price the same, above, or below the price set by competitors.
 But you should not forget that the completion-based pricing model does not consider important factors like consumer demand and cost of production.

 2) Cost-Plus Pricing